We maintain this list of funding opportunities for the benefit of CDI members and friends.

 NIH Research Supplements to Promote Diversity in Health-Related Research: Information for Principal Investigators

-The NIH provides funding to attract trainees and faculty who are underrepresented in medicine (URM), have a disability or a disadvantaged background, to research careers.
+The NIH provides funding to attract students, trainees and faculty who are underrepresented in medicine (URM), have a disability or a disadvantaged background, to research careers.
 NIH Research Supplements to Promote Diversity in Health-Related Research provide additional funding for trainees and faculty to work on an existing NIH-funded project in a particular area of interest.

 The MFDAP is designed for MGH-appointed faculty with less than five years post-training experience and fellows in their transition to junior faculty positions.
 These two awards include a grant and a loan forgiveness component and are based on the academic career of the applicant, either as a physician-scientist or clinician-teacher.

 NIH Loan Repayment Programs are a vital component of our nation's efforts to recruit and retain health professionals into biomedical or biobehavioral research careers.
 In return for a two-year commitment to engage in NIH mission relevant research, NIH will repay up to $50,000 annually of a researcher’s qualified educational debt.
 Applications for the NIH Loan Repayment Program are due by November 16, 2023 and must be completed online using NIH ASSIST.
 Visit the Research Navigator website for details and a list of information and materials MGH applicants must send to MGH Research Management to apply for the NIH Loan Repayment Program.
 View the LRP FAQ.